matter-labs/tutorials/TUTORIAL.md

 New resetTime: 1673530575
 ```

-The value `available` in Limit struct was decremented, so now only 0.0001 ETH is available for transfer.
+The value `available` in the Limit struct was decremented, so now only 0.0001 ETH is available for transfer.

-Since the `ONE_DAY` is set to 1 minute only for this test, another transfer with any amount less than the limit is supposed to succeed accordingly after a minute instead of 24 hours.
-However, the second transfer wouldn't succeed, and we wiil have to wait at least for apx 10 more minutes instead.
-To understand the reason behind it, we are better to know about a constraint about block.timestamp on the current zkSync testnet first.
+Since the `ONE_DAY` is set to 1 minute for this test, another transfer with any amount less than the limit is supposed to succeed accordingly after a minute instead of 24 hours.
+However, the second transfer would fail, and we would have to wait at least ten more minutes to make a successful transaction instead.
+To understand the reason behind it, we should know about a constraint about block.timestamp on the current zkSync testnet first.

-Although [the documentation about blocks on zkSync](https://v2-docs.zksync.io/dev/developer-guides/transactions/blocks.html#block-properties) doesn't provide the compelete information about this, L2 blocks contain two timestamps which are from L1 and in L2.
-Furthermore, block.timestamp on testnet returns the one from the latest L1 batch instead of L2 blocks, and timestamp in the latest L1 batch is only updated once in 5-10 minutes, as far as we have observed.
+Although [the documentation about blocks on zkSync](https://v2-docs.zksync.io/dev/developer-guides/transactions/blocks.html#block-properties) doesn't provide the complete information about this, L2 blocks contain two timestamps which are from L1 and in L2.
+Furthermore, block.timestamp on testnet returns the one from the latest L1 batch instead of L2 blocks, and the timestamp in the latest L1 batch is only updated once in 5-10 minutes, as far as we have observed.

-What this means is that basically, `block.timestamp` in smart contract on zkSync is a delayed value.
+What this means is that basically, `block.timestamp` in smart contracts on zkSync is a delayed value.
 [A discussion in Discord regarding this issue](https://discord.com/channels/722409280497516566/1061869082720358420).

-The difference in timestamp between the latest L2 block and L1 batch can be checked runnning the code below:
+The difference in timestamp between the latest L2 block and L1 batch can be checked by running the code below:
 ```typescript
 const l1BatchRange = await provider.getL1BatchBlockRange(await provider.getL1BatchNumber())
 const l1TimeStamp = (await provider.getBlock(l1BatchRange[1])).l1BatchTimestamp